Thanksgiving Day Fun Facts & Videos

 The United Kingdom Harvest Festival of Thanksgiving is celebrated in late September or early October; the date varies as it’s held on the Sunday closest to the harvest moon at the autumnal equinox – a tradition since it was first initiated by the Saxons in Britain before the arrival of Christianity there (600’s AD).
 Today religious observances and food collection for charity is the norm.

 Canada celebrates Thanksgiving Day on the second Monday in October.
 A statutory national holiday in Canada, it’s rooted in the end of the harvest and giving thanks for the season’s bounty.
-Traditionally it’s a time for families to have a feast that includes turkey and pumpkin pie.
+Traditionally it’s a time for families to have a feast that includes turkey, pumpkin pie, and Yorkshire Pudding.

 The Caribbean island nations of Grenada and St. Lucia also celebrate Thanksgiving, albeit on different days and for different reasons.